ace2884/4-1-needs/New folder/unit3.md

 *   **Addressing the challenges:** To address these challenges, the sources suggest using small cell deployment and beamforming technology.
 Small cell networks are groups of low-power base stations that use millimeter waves to increase network capacity.
 They are expected to be deployed in dense urban areas and other locations where coverage from macro cells is limited.
 Beamforming technology compensates for the propagation loss at higher frequencies by combining radio waves into a sharp beam directed at the mobile device.
 The use of Massive MIMO antenna technology will enhance beamforming capabilities.

 ### Massive Element Antenna Technologies

+**Massive element antenna technologies** use beamforming technology to combine radio waves into a sharp beam to compensate for propagation loss at higher frequencies.
+This enables a transmission area of several hundred meters.

+* **Two multi-antenna technologies** applied in LTE and LTE-Advanced are the basis for 5G massive element antenna technology:
+    * **Single User MIMO (SU-MIMO)** forms multiple beams and achieves high-speed data transmission through data multiplexing.
+    * **Multi-user MIMO** creates dedicated communication links for multiple mobile stations, improving system capacity.
+* 5G aims to use a **large number of antennas** to increase multiplexing capacity and achieve higher data rates with improved system capacity, called **Massive-MIMO**.
+* 3GPP Standardization is working on horizontal and vertical beamforming schemes and Massive-MIMO for 5G.
+* **Millimeter or sub-millimeter waves**, expected to be used in 5G, are advantageous for applying multiple antenna technologies because:
+    * The **physical size of antenna elements** and the **distance between them** are proportional to the wavelength, which is inversely proportional to the frequency.
+    * This results in **compact antenna devices** for higher frequency bands.
+* **Massive element antennas in 5G** will be reasonably compact, but still provide high antenna gain due to the sharp beams formed by the elements.

 *   **Massive MIMO is a key radio technology for 5G, allowing for increased capacity and spectral efficiency.** Massive MIMO, or large-scale MIMO, uses a larger number of antennas at the base station compared to traditional MIMO, enabling the base station to communicate with multiple user terminals simultaneously on the same time-frequency resource.
 The use of many antennas enables beamforming, which focuses the signal towards the intended user and minimizes interference to other users.
 Massive MIMO systems can also use 3D beamforming, allowing them to target beams to users in both horizontal and vertical domains.
 The term "massive" in Massive MIMO refers to the number of antennas rather than the physical size of the antenna array.